JoanaMPereira/GCsnap/README.md

 GCsnap was developed during the COVID-19 lockdown.

 I would like to thank Prof. Andrei N. Lupas, Dr. Laura Weidmann-Krebs, Dr. Marcus Hartmann, Dr. Vikram Alva, Dr. Felipe Merino, Dr. Jörg Martin, Dr. Adrian Fuchs, Hadeer Elhabashy, Prof. Volkmar Braun, Dr. João Rodrigues and Dr. João Barros for the great support and the insightful discussions that helped the development of GCsnap.

+GCsnap is being maintained at the Biozentrum of the University of Basel, and I would like to thank the Schwede team and the Basler group for insightful discussions that are driving many new developments.